Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 <0.001

-Please note, the long-term clinical significance of these renal laboratory changes on adverse reaction frequencies between FTC/TAF and FTC/TDF is not known.5
+Please note, the long-term clinical significance of these renal laboratory changes on the frequencies of adverse reactions while receiving FTC/TAF or FTC/TDF is not known.1

 References

-3. Wohl DA, Spinner CD, Flamm J, et al. HIV-1 infection kinetics, drug resistance, and long-term safety of pre-exposure prophylaxis with emtricitabine plus tenofovir alafenamide (DISCOVER): week 144 open-label extension of a randomised, controlled, phase 3 trial.
-[Supplementary Appendix] Lancet HIV.
+4. Wohl DA, Spinner CD, Flamm J, et al. HIV-1 infection kinetics, drug resistance, and long-term safety of pre-exposure prophylaxis with emtricitabine plus tenofovir alafenamide (DISCOVER): week 144 open-label extension of a randomised, controlled, phase 3 trial.
+Lancet HIV.
 2024;11(8):508-521.

 7. Mills A, Workowski K, Campbell T, et al. Renal Outcomes for Participants Taking F/TAF vs. F/TDF for HIV PrEP in the DISCOVER Trial [Presentation].
 Paper presented at: IDWeek; 05 October, 2019; Washington, D.C.